Search

 Use a Public Image Dataset

-Public datasets contain collections of data for machine learning, some containing millions of data points and an immense amount of annotations that can be re-used for training or fine-tuning AI models.
-Compared to creating a custom data set through collecting video data or images, it’s much faster and cheaper to use a public dataset.
+Public datasets contain collections of data for machine learning, some containing millions of data points and an immense amount of annotations that can be reused for training or fine-tuning AI models.
+Compared to creating a custom data set by collecting video data or images, it’s much faster and cheaper to use a public dataset.
 Using a fully prepared dataset is favorable if the detection task involves common objects (people, faces) or situations and is not highly specific.

 Some datasets are created for specific computer vision tasks such as object detection, facial recognition, or pose estimation.
 Hence, they may be unsuitable to use for training your own AI models to solve a different problem.
 In this case, the creation of a custom dataset is required.